 If more than one patient is present on the main interface, the data of the patient on the right is archived.

 The archives are stored in the long-term memory of the monitor.
-The capacity of the archive storage is 3,000 minutes.
 When the storage is full, you need to delete some archives before storing new data.

 - Loading an archive